 The Falcon (played by Anthony Mackie) is shown in the trailers to appear in Ant-Man.
 Although his role in the plot of the movie is still unknown, it is assumed that he will appear in the film to recruit Ant-Man in the Avengers initiative.

-The design for Ant-Man’s helmet was based off of Iron Man’s helmet and Bumblebee from the Transformers movies.
-I can definitely see the resemblance, can you?
+The design for Ant-Man's helmet was based on Iron Man's helmet and Bumblebee from the Transformers movies.

 In order for Paul Rudd to prepare for the role of Ant-Man, he started an intense exercise plan.
 The exercise worked, and Paul gained the classic muscular superhero physique.
 Unfortunately, he became too muscular, to his Ant-Man outfit had to be altered to fit.